 A faulty radiator or radiator fan can cause engine overheating if proper cooling is not occurring.
 Additionally, when a water pump (one of the most important parts of the cooling system) malfunctions, it can lead to leaks or bearing problems that can cause overheating.
 Hose damage and hose collapses can also play a part in inadequate cooling, as well was a stuck or faulty thermometer.

 The Consequences of Overheating

-The damaged caused by an overheated engine can be serious.
-Overheating can cause damage to pistons, cylinders, bearings and valves, as well as a number of other vital engine components.
+The damage caused by overheating an engine can be serious.
+Overheating can cause damage to pistons, cylinders, bearings, and valves, as well as many other vital engine components.
 As a result, warning signs of overheating should never be ignored; shut down your vehicle at the first indication that your engine may be operating above normal temperatures!

 Engine Overheating Prevention

-Avoid overheating by keeping an eye on your vehicle’s temperature gauge and coolant levels and regularly inspecting belts and hoses.
-Since
+- Avoid overheating by keeping an eye on your vehicle’s temperature gauge and coolant levels

-Professional coolant and radiator flushes are also available to help maintain a well functioning cooling system, and as always, the experts at Pep Boys are happy to discuss your specific vehicle’s recommended maintenance and offer a range of services to keep your vehicle on the road.
+As always, the experts at Pep Boys are available to discuss recommended maintenance for your vehicle.
+We offer a range of services to keep you on the road.

 Have more questions about engine performance?
 The trusted experts at Pep Boys are here to help you every step of the way.
 Make an appointment with your local Pep Boys today!